 Moreover, the Mongolian government began subsidizing cashmere output, and pays herders twice the amount to market prices.
-Now, herders have little incentive to maximize quality, just quantity.
+This gave herders incentive to merely maximize quantity, not quality.
 For example, herders are keeping their older male goats, which produce very coarse hairs, around instead of culling them.
 The cross-section of a herd, which used to be 4% male goats, has swelled to 25% male.

 As a result, much more coarse hairs have been in the market.
 This is sadly why cashmere you buy today, even from top brands, is not as high quality your grandmother's.
 It would take a lot of time to reset the equilibrium and rebreed pure, fine-haired, goat herds.

-The problem: goats eat by plucking out grass with roots, which stops pastures from growing back.
-(On the other hand, sheep graze just the tops of grass and do not destroy the pastures.
+Cashmere goats eat by plucking out grass with roots, which stops pastures from growing back.
+On the other hand, merino sheep graze just the tops of grass and do not destroy the pastures.

-Yet, herd sizes continue to increase, snowballing due to the political and economic changes noted above.
+Yet, herd sizes continue to increase exponentially.
 "The cost of living increased for the herders, so they raised more livestock," said Hu Jingping, director of the Inner Mongolia Grassland Area Cooperation and Sustainable Development Research Center.
 "But the grasslands didn't get any bigger."

-With more and more swelling herds, plus careless growth of other industries like mining, Mongolia's grasslands are rapidly eroding into dry, dusty desert.
-Direct links can point to how desertification therefore destroys nearby soybean fields, depletes arable land, and increases the frequent sandstorms and air pollution that engulf Inner Mongolia and China every Spring.
+With more and more swelling herds, plus rapid growth of other industries like mining, Mongolia's grasslands are rapidly eroding into dry, dusty desert.
+Direct links can point to how desertification therefore destroys nearby soybean fields, depletes arable land, and increases the frequent sandstorms and air pollution that engulf Outer Mongolia and China every Spring.

 Furthermore, the rapid desertification impacts Mongolia's ecological cycle, such as native populations of endangered herbivores like ibex, saiga antelopes, chiru antelopes.
-The threat spreads along the food chain, to the carnivorous snow leopard population, and so forth.
-This is not good news for Mongolia's ecological cycle.
+The threat spreads along the food chain, to the carnivorous snow leopard population, and so forth into Mongolia's ecological cycle.